One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

 Slovenia has beautiful mountain ranges, ski resorts and picturesque lakes, located between Italy, Austria, Hungary, and Croatia.

-One week in Slovenia should give you enough time to experience some of the highlights of this small, yet charming country.
+One week in Slovenia should give you enough time to experience some of the highlights of this compact and charming country.

 One week in Slovenia

 Slovenia’s compact size belies its impressive diversity of landscapes, history and cultural heritage.

 The country is a tapestry of nature’s beauty, from the Julian Alps in the north to the rolling hills of wine country and the pristine Adriatic coastline in the west.

 Hiking enthusiasts will find paradise in Triglav National Park, Slovenia’s only national park, where you’ll find dramatic mountains, crystal-clear lakes and trails through lush valleys.

 Lake Bled is one of Slovenia’s most popular places with tourists and locals and is a fairytale destination in Europe.